Description

 Shortcomings

-- The lack of a tip-over shutoff feature is a notable omission.
+- The lack of a tip over shutoff feature is a notable omission.

-- The thermostat isn’t always perfectly accurate.
+- The thermostat is not always perfectly accurate.

 - No access to internal components for deep cleaning.